Research Methods

 Grading

-Projects / papers are due at the beginning of class time on the date assigned.
+In addition to the standard policies listed below, projects / papers are due at the beginning of class time on the date assigned.
 Projects turned in after this time will be considered 1 day late.
 Late projects will lose 20% for each day late.
 If you feel you have a legitimate reason for turning in an assignment or taking an exam late, you must contact me before the due date.
 Additionally, up to 2% of the total possible points may be deducted for each instance of disruptive classroom behaviors, including (but not limited to) tardiness, talking to neighbors, playing with electronics, sleeping, etc. PLEASE NOTE: Barring an emergency or health issue, there are very few valid reasons to get up and leave class once it has started.
 ALSO NOTE: Classroom presentations require both a speaker and an audience.
 Unexcused absences on days in which other students are presenting will result in a loss of up to 50% of the points for your own presentation.

 A=93%, A-=90%, B+=87%, B=83%, B-=80%, C+=77%, C=73%, C-=70%, D+=67%, D=63%, D-=60%, 🙁 = <60%